ramigs/nuxt-fauna-article/nuxt-fauna.md

 Each repo is represented by the following properties:

-- name
+- project name
 - GitHub repo URL
-- SVG logo
+- project SVG logo
-- main color hex code
+- project main color hex code

 ## Writing the GraphQL schema

-Resource on writing schema

 In this section, we'll be creating the helper app `fauna-seeder` that will populate the database.

-It will also contain the GraphQL schema that represents and will be used to create the database and what resources the database will provide.
+Inside this project, we'll also store the GraphQL schema we'll be writing to define our repo data, The schema will be used in the next step to create the database and specify what resources the database will provide.

 > "GraphQL is a specification for an API query language and a server engine
 > capable of executing such queries."[Production Ready GraphQL](https://book.productionreadygraphql.com/)